-The chassis top plate and the axleguard assembly then need to be soldered together.
+The chassis top plate, the axleguards and vees then need to be soldered together.
 There are 1mm diameter holes on both the top plate and axleguard assembly to aid location.
 Using short lengths of 1mm wire with the ends tapered slightly pin the two parts together.
 You may need to open out the holes slightly but make sure the wire is a tight fit.
-Solder the two parts together and then remove the locating pins.
-I have noticed a tendency for the top plate to lift in the centre when the solebars are fitted so make sure area around the vees on the axleguard assembly are soldered to the top plate.
+Solder the parts together and then remove the locating pins.
+It doesn't matter which way around the vees.